nachiketmparanjape2/nachiketmparanjape2.github.io/_posts/2017-10-02-Recommendation-Algorithm-with-PySpark.md

 2. Substituted userId and artistId by integer values using zipWithIndex() function
 3. Fed the data to the ALS function in Apache Spark which performs matrix factorization and uses ALS to minimize the loss function
 4. Tuned following parameters - rank, regularization parameter, alpha, iterations
-5. Analyzed the performance using 5-fold cross validation and root-mean-squared value
+5. Analyzed the performance using 5-fold cross validation and root-mean-squared-error (RMSE) value *(It is important to remember here that the recommendations on the full test set cannot be evaluated because of the nature of how matric factorization works.
+We can only evaluate for the users and artists who exist in both the training and test sets.
+Only that overlaping data is the available data to measure RMSE)*
 6. Used the best parameters to train the full dataset
 7. Used the trained model to predict top 20 artists for every user

 # K-means Clustering